RayyanShariff/DataStuctures-Algorithms/README.md

 # Java Data Structures and Algorithm Labs

 ## Overview
 This repository contains various lab assignments for learning different data structures and algorithms in Java.
-It is part of the F28SG Introduction to Data Structures and Algorithms  course at Heriot-Watt University Each lab focuses on a specific topic and includes source code and tests.
+It is part of the F28SG Introduction to Data Structures and Algorithms course at Heriot-Watt University.
+Each lab focuses on a specific topic and includes source code and tests.

 ## Lab Structure